-Our current English Language Arts (ELA) textbook adoption is Amplify Core Knowledge Language Arts (CKLA).
-This series is a comprehensive K-5 curriculum two distinct strands for grades K-2 and integrates them into one strand for grades 3-5.
-This robust design develops foundational skills and oral comprehension with rich and authentic fiction and nonfiction texts.
-We also utilize iReady Online Instruction and Ready Florida lessons to support the core ELA instruction.
+Our current English Language Arts (ELA) textbook adoption is myView by Savvas and UFLI by The University of Florida.
+This series is a comprehensive K-5 curriculum.
+This robust design develops foundational skills and oral comprehension with rich and authentic literary and informational texts.
+We also utilize iReady Instruction and Ready Florida lessons to supplement the core ELA instruction.
 Students have a minimum of 90 uninterrupted minutes of ELA instruction daily.

-Our current math adoption is GO MATH!
-Florida.
-This series has been aligned with the Florida Common Core Standards.
+Our current math adoption is enVision by Savvas.
+This series has been aligned with the Florida BEST Mathematics standards.
 In addition to the core math program, we supplement our mathematics curriculum with iReady Online Instruction and Ready Florida lessons.
 Teachers also utilize resources from CPALMS.
 Math is taught for a minimum of 60 minutes each day.

 - iReady’s adaptive diagnostic provides a comprehensive insight into student learning across K–12 skills, helping teachers diagnose individual learning needs, observe growth over time, and predict proficiency on state assessments.